Fairtrade Project: Cookstoves for coffee farmers, Ethiopia

 Mabraat Kabbada is a coffee farmer from Oromia who lives with her husband and children.
 See her story:

-More information on this project can be found in the Gold Standard Impact Registry
+Certification documents for this project can be found in the Gold Standard Impact Registry.

 N.B.
 Individual vintages cannot be selected for purchase.
 Purchases will include credits from the vintage range stated.